reconbot/streaming-iterables/README.md

 function writeToStream(stream: Writable, iterable: AnyIterable<any>): Promise<void>
 ```

 Writes the `iterable` to the stream respecting the stream backpressure.
-Resolves when the iterable is exhausted.
+Resolves when the iterable is exhausted, rejects if the stream errors during calls to `write()` or if there are `error` events during the write.

+As it is when working with streams there are a few caveats;
+- It is possible for the stream to error after `writeToStream()` has finished writing due to internal buffering and other concerns, so always handle errors on the stream as well.
+- `writeToStream()` doesn't close the stream like `stream.pipe()` might.
+This is done so you can write to the stream multiple times.
+You can call `stream.write(null)` or any stream specific end function if you are done with the stream.

 ```ts
 import { pipeline, map, writeToStream } from 'streaming-iterables'